Aziz Asphahani, Ph.D.

 Ph.D.
 Materials Science and Engineering, MIT, 1975.

-Dr. Asphahani is the Chairman & CEO of QuesTek’s parent company, QuesTek International LLC.
+Dr. Asphahani is the Chairman & CEO of QuesTek International LLC.
 Before joining QuesTek, he served as President & CEO of CARUS Chemical Co.
 (1995-2006), following 19 years (1975-1994) in the Specialty Metals Industry with HAYNES International/CABVAL, where he served as CABVAL President, HAYNES Vice President, Director of R&D, and Corrosion Engineer.
-He served on the Board of Directors of HAYNES, CABVAL and CARUS Corporation.
+He served on the Board of Directors of HAYNES, CABVAL, CARUS Corporation and Aluminum Rheinfelden AG.

 Dr. Asphahani started in 1975 as a researcher/engineer focused on the development of corrosion-resistant nickel-based and cobalt-based alloys.
-He holds 8 patents, authored 65 papers on high alloys & corrosion control, and contributed numerous technical presentations at major conferences.
+He holds 8 patents and authored 75 technical papers.
 Two of his patents won the 1984 VAALER* Award and the 1991 R&D-100 Award.

 *US-Patent # 4,533,414: HASTELLOY C-22 alloy has been extensively evaluated as the outer canister material to contain the nuclear waste for storage in the Yucca Mountain, Nevada.
 As a side note, this alloy was used in the restoration of the Statue of Liberty in the 1980’s (to ensure durability and resistance to corrosion, HASTELLOY C-22 flat-beams were used to support the seven spokes of Lady Liberty).

-Dr. Asphahani is an active participant in the ASM Materials Camp initiative, engaged in getting students interested in science and engineering careers, as well as supporting school science teachers’ professional development and skill enhancement in communicating to their students about the exciting fields of Materials / Engineering careers.
+Dr. Asphahani is an active participant in the ASM Materials Camp initiative, engaged in getting students interested in science and engineering careers, as well as supporting school science teachers’ professional development and skill enhancement in communicating to their students about the exciting fields of Science and Engineering.

-Dr. Asphahani is a member of ASM International and NACE.
-He was a member of TMS, the Electrochemical Society, and the American Water Works Association.
-Dr. Asphahani served as NACE Director-1983, as ASM President -2001, and as ASM-Foundation Chairman-2004.
-He served as the Chairman of the Corrosion Committee of MPC, on the ASTM-G1 Corrosion Committee, on the Board of Directors of the American Chemistry Council, the Board of Trustees of the Alpha-Sigma-Mu Honor Society, and the US National Academies ROCSE Committee, in charge of identifying “Research Opportunities in Corrosion Science and Engineering.”
+Dr. Asphahani is a member of ASM International, NACE and TMS.
+He was a member of the Electrochemical Society and the American Water Works Association.
+Dr. Asphahani served as NACE Director-1983, as ASM President -2001 and as ASM-Foundation Chairman-2004.
+He also served on the Board of Directors of the American Chemistry Council and the Board of Trustees of the Alpha-Sigma-Mu Honor Society.

 Member US National Academy of Engineering